 The process of fitting a denture includes diagnosis and an exam, possibly after other treatments like tooth extraction.
 Impressions will be taken of your bite, gums and existing teeth to make sure the dentures fit closely and function well.
 Sometimes, it’s necessary to wait for gums and bone to heal after surgery or trauma that necessitates the use of dentures.
 When you’re ready, we start with a try-in or trial denture made from your impressions.
 This try-in enables our dentists to be sure the fit is right for the individual patient.
 After this step, adjustments can be made to the final dentures to ensure the best fit.
 No matter what type of dentures you opt for, we always work with patients to make sure dentures fit as perfectly as possible.

 Types of Dentures

 Depending on the extent of your treatment plan, there are a few different types of dentures we may recommend.

-Complete dentures are used when all of the teeth have been removed.
-It is a completely tissue-supported prosthesis and will be customized to be a comfortable fit that also gives you an aesthetically-pleasing smile with a natural tooth shade.
+- Complete dentures can be either “conventional dentures” or “immediate dentures” and are used when all of the teeth have been removed.
+A conventional denture is ready for placement in the mouth about eight to 12 weeks after the teeth have been removed and the tissue is healed.
+Whereas, immediate dentures are made in advance and can be positioned as soon as the teeth are removed.
+A complete denture is a completely tissue-supported prosthesis and will be customized to be a comfortable fit that also gives you an aesthetically-pleasing smile with a natural tooth shade.